Apply for relevant licences.

 QLD: Office of Liquor and Gaming Regulation (scroll to Category 4)

 WA: Department of Local Government, Sport and Cultural Industries

 In our spirit of making your life easier, based on the facts found on each state government website above, we’ve put together a handy little flow chart to help you work out whether you need a licence for your competition or not:

 NSW licensing update

-In August 2017, the Office of Liquor and Gaming NSW announced that after a year long consultation with stakeholders (don’t worry, I petitioned on your behalf!), that the limit for requiring a licence for a game of chance will be increased to $10,000.
-This is excellent news for small business owners who currently need to apply for a licence regardless of the value of their prize.
-The changes are set to come into effect some time in 2018, so in the mean time you still need to apply for those licences until the legislation is passed.
+In August 2017, the Office of Liquor and Gaming NSW announced that after a year long consultation with stakeholders (don’t worry, I petitioned on your behalf!), that they would consider increasing the limit for requiring a licence for a game of chance to $10,000.
+Unfortunately these changes still have not come into effect, so you still need to apply for those licences until the legislation is passed.